Detailed Information on Lukla’s Flight

 We provide 3-star accommodation (Woodapple Hotel and Spa) in Kathmandu.
 This luxurious hotel offers many facilities, including a rooftop restaurant, spa and sauna services, and exclusive rooms.

-Teahouses and local lodges are the most common accommodation in the Everest Base Camp Cho La Pass Trek.
+Teahouses and local lodges are the most common Everest Base Camp Cho La Pass Trek accommodation.
 The villages at the lower section of the trek (Lukla, Phakding, Namche Bazaar, and Gokyo Valley) offer different accommodation categories, from small family-run lodges to high-end luxury hotels.
 However, the villages at the higher altitudes (Lobuche, Gorak Shep, Pheriche, Dzongla, and Dragnag) have basic teahouses.

 Regardless, we will handpick the best option at every overnight station to ensure our clients end their day with good food and comfortable sleep.

 Most teahouses have small rooms with basic amenities such as twin beds, pillows, foam mattresses, and warm blankets.
-Unless you choose the luxury option, the local teahouses do not offer attached bathrooms.
+The local teahouses do not offer attached bathrooms unless you choose the luxury option.
 However, the shared bathroom facilities are mostly clean.

 Meals